2graphic/graph-interpreter/design_document.md

 3. User inputs a path (which may be local or remote) to a git repository.
 4. Sinap clones git repository if remote.
 5. Sinap runs installation procedures for the plugin and then deletes the cloned repository (if the repository was not originally local).

+## Machine Learning

+A student or professional of machine learning will create and run a neural network using Sinap.
+See the Machine Learning Plugin sketch.

+### Steps

+1. User creates a new neural network graph file.
+See the New Dialog sketch.
+2. User adds in nodes/edges as well as setting various properties of these elements to create a machine learning algorithm.
+See the Properties Panel sketch.
+3. User inputs the data that will train the neural network as well as any test data.
+4. User runs neural network and produces various statistics on the algorithm (i.e. accuracy) as well as outputting the result for each input to the network.

+## Creating and Running Automata

+A student of models of computation will create and run a graph representing some automata such as a deterministic finite automata.
+See the Files Panel for an example of such a graph.

+### Steps

+1. Student selects the desired automata to create.
+See New Dialog sketch.
+2. Student designs and inputs a valid automata graph into Sinap.
+See the input panel sketch.
+3. Student selects some input to run against the graph.
+4. Sinap interpreter runs the graph with the given input.
+5. Sinap displays the output of the computation (generally true or false for if the input is in the formal language specified by the automata).

+## Student Testing Graphs

+A student will write and execute tests against a graph they designed to evaluate if it performs as expected.
+See the Test Panel sketch.

+### Steps

+1. Student creates tests by specifying inputs and outputs.
+2. Student runs these tests in Sinap against some particular graph.
+3. Sinap will run each of these tests and verify that the actual output matches the expected output.
+4. The results of the tests will be displayed to the user.

+## TA Runs Tests

+A TA of models of computation will load a student's graph into Sinap and run a pre-written common set of tests against the student's graph.
+See Test Panel sketch.

+### Steps

+1. TA starts Sinap and selects a suite of tests for a particular assignment.
+2. Sinap loads these tests without an input graph.
+See Blank Canvas sketch.
+3. TA will select a student graph to evaluate.
+4. The student's graph will be loaded by Sinap into the main screen.
+5. TA executes tests against the graph and views output.
+6. TA loads another student's graph and goes back to step 3 continuing until all students' graphs are graded.
+    * Note that the tests will only need to be selected and loaded once.